A female student works from her laptop in front of a large arched window

 · Curiosity and Continuous Learning

-For the record, these are also many of The Top 5 Skills Recruiters Are Looking For In 2023 (Forbes).
-As we look at your resume, we’re hoping to glean evidence of these qualities already in formation.
+For the record, these are also many of the Most in Demand Skills of 2024 (LinkedIn).
+As we look at your resume, we're hoping to glean evidence of these qualities already in formation.
 How are the areas where you’ve dedicated your time going to complement, add to, or enhance a residential college community?
 How do you translate that to your application?
 To get you started, here are my top 5 tips on crafting an effective resume:

 List items in order of importance to YOU.
 There’s a 10-activity maximum on your application.
 We often look to the first 3-5 items to identify which activities the student holds closest to their hearts.
 Forefront the items you feel most strongly about – not the ones you think are most impressive.
 This will help us to quickly identify your values!
 A good practice?
 Write a master list of all the items you’re involved in and star the top few.
 This can help you to prioritize which items you truly care to mention.